willwhitney/understanding-visual-concepts-paper/main.md

 We trained the model on faces generated from the Basel face model and prepared as in [@kulkarni2015deep].
 The input is two images of the same face between which only one of {lighting, elevation, azimuth} changes.
 For this dataset we use a single gating head, so the model must represent all differences between these two images in one unit only.

+# Discussion

+We have shown that it is possible to train a model which learns a factorized, symbolic representation of the factors of variation in image sequences from raw data.
+Such a model uses temporal continuity to understand visual concepts at a high level, representing objects and motion instead of raw pixels.
+Future work can extend this model to more complex settings with an arbitrary number of factors of variation.

 <!-- seeems like these are temporal "features" -->